Iam0TI/uniswap-swapRouter-review/README.md

 - `amountOut` (`uint256`): The total amount of the output token received by the recipient at the end of the swap.

 **Explanation**:
+ **Deadline Check**
+   The function check the swap deadline by using the `checkDeadline` modifier (inheritied from`PeripheryValidation`) .
+If the transaction does not meet this deadline, it reverts.

 1. **Setting the Initial Payer**
    The function starts by setting the `payer` as `msg.sender`, which will be responsible for covering the input cost for the first swap.